jungleBadger/ng-css-ios-spinner/README.md

 ## Motivation

-Resource created to provide an easy to use and customise wihing angularJS environment
+Resource created to provide an easy to use and customise within angularJS environment

 ## Installation

 1. Clone the repository
-2. Import the .js and .css files into your code
+2. Import the .js and .css files into your project
-3. On your root app module add the dependencie 'iosSpinner'
+3. On your root app module add the dependency 'iosSpinner'
 4. On your HTML set up the <ios-spinner> tag
 5. You're ready to go

 ## API Reference

-1. <ios-spinner width="$number"> - The element's horizontal size in px - Default will be 20px;
+1. <ios-spinner width="$number"> - The element's horizontal size in px - `Default will be 20px`;
-2. <ios-spinner height="$number"> - The element's vertical size in px - Default will be 20px;
+2. <ios-spinner height="$number"> - The element's vertical size in px - `Default will be 20px`;
-3. <ios-spinner color="$string"> - The element's horizontal size in any color representation - Default will be #FFF
+3. <ios-spinner color="$string"> - The element's color representation - `Default will be #FFF`

 ## Contributors